-Ventricular tachycardia occurs when electrical signals within the lower chambers of your heart (ventricles) cause your heart to beat too quickly.
-The goal of ventricular tachycardia ablation is to stop the incorrect electrical signals and restore a normal heart rhythm.
+Ventricular tachycardia occurs when the heart's electrical signals cause your lower heart chambers (ventricles) to beat too quickly.
+The goal of VT ablation is to restore a normal heart rhythm.

 Why it's done

-Doctors use ventricular tachycardia ablation to control ventricular tachycardia.
-If you have an implantable cardioverter-defibrillator (ICD), ventricular tachycardia ablation may reduce the frequency of shocks you receive from your ICD device.
+Your doctor might recommend this type of cardiac ablation if you have a type of fast, erratic heartbeat called ventricular tachycardia.
+If you have an implantable cardioverter-defibrillator (ICD), VT ablation may reduce the number of shocks you receive from the device.

-Ventricular tachycardia ablation isn't helpful for all types of ventricular tachycardia.
-And it's not always your first treatment option — your doctor may recommend medications and other procedures first.
+VT ablation isn't recommended for all types of ventricular tachycardia.
+Your doctor may recommend medications and other procedures first.

 Discuss your treatment options with your doctor.
-Together you can weigh the benefits and risks of ventricular tachycardia ablation.
+Together you can weigh the benefits and risks of VT ablation.

 What you can expect

-Epicardial ablation is a procedure to destroy small spots of tissue on the outside of your heart that are sending incorrect electrical signals that cause your heart to beat too fast.
-Catheters are inserted through the skin on your chest and into the space around your heart (pericardium).
-Heat or cold energy can be transmitted through the catheters and used to destroy the abnormal tissue.
+Epicardial ablation is a procedure to restore a normal heart rhythm.
+During epicardial ablation, tiny scars are created on the outside of your heart to block abnormal electrical signals that cause your heart to beat too fast.
+Catheters are inserted through the skin on your chest and into the space around your heart (pericardial space).
+Heat or cold energy can be applied through the catheters and used to destroy the abnormal tissue.

-Ventricular tachycardia ablation is performed in the hospital.
-You'll receive a medication called a sedative that helps you relax.
+Ventricular tachycardia ablation is done in the hospital.
+Before the procedure, you'll receive a medication called a sedative that helps you relax.
 In some cases, you'll receive anesthesia to place you in a sleep-like state.

-The catheters are equipped with electrodes that are used to record your heart's electrical activity and to send electrical impulses.
-Your doctor uses this information to determine the best place to apply the ventricular tachycardia ablation treatment.
+Sensors on the tip of the catheter send electrical impulses and record your heart's electricity.
+Your doctor uses this information to determine the best place to apply the VT ablation treatment.

 - Inside the heart.
-If your abnormal heartbeat is coming from inside your heart, special catheters are used to transmit electrical energy (radiofrequency ablation) or extreme cold (cryoablation) to the target area, damaging the tissue and causing scarring.
-In some cases, this will block the electrical signals that are contributing to your ventricular tachycardia.
+If your abnormal heartbeat is coming from inside your heart, your doctor will guide the catheter to this area.
+Heat or cold energy is applied to the target area, damaging the tissue and causing scarring.
+This helps block the electrical signals that cause ventricular tachycardia.